Track Saw 101

-- Most track saw systems offer a line-of-cut indicator, such that you know exactly where the blade will cut, as well as anti-chip systems to protect your work piece.
+- Most track saw guide rail systems offer a line-of-cut indicator, such that you know exactly where the blade will cut, as well as anti-chip systems to protect your work piece.

 Simply put, if you can maintain control of your cut, you can attain your desired results safely and efficiently.
-A track saw is great way to do that.
+TrueTrac Saw's universal track saw kits are great way to do that.

 This applies to all types of people who work with wood - Those that have dedicated shops, those that can pull the car out of the garage for some space, or those that figure out ways to let their creativity free while living in a two bedroom apartment.